SABS-R3/software-engineering-day1/_episodes/05-ide-vscode.md

 If you haven't run VSCode yet, do this now.
 Select `Show Applications` from the grid-type icon in the lower left hand corner of the desktop, and type `vscode` into the text box at the top, and select the VSCode application that appears.
 You'll be presented with the VSCode interface.

 The first thing we need to do is open our `se-day1/code` folder in VSCode.
 Select `Open Folder` from the bar on the left (or from the `File` drop down menu at the top of VSCode), and a dialogue window will appear.
 Select `Home` from the navigation bar on the left and then double click on `se-day1`, then double click on `code`.
+Finally, select `Open` in the top right of the window.

+> ## Trusting Code
+>
-Finally, select `OK` in the top right of the window.
-You may be asked whether you trust the authors of the files in this folder.
+> You may be asked whether you trust the authors of the files in this folder.
 Select the checkbox, and click 'Yes, I trust the authors' (although in general use some caution is recommended!)
+{: .callout}

 This directory is now the current working directory for VSCode, so when we run scripts from VSCode, this will be the working directory they'll run from.